marcelauliano/Nord_teaching/Assembly.md

 ## Part 2

 As I said, I ran hifiasm for a complete PacBio HiFi dataset for *Apodemus sylvaticus*.
-In my computer enviroment, it took around xx hours and xx memory and xx cpus.
+In my computer enviroment, it took around 170 hours and 76G memory.
 We don't have time to run it here, but you will work with the output of it now.
 The files are on the working data folder (`mApoSyl1_data/`) and are named `mApoSyl1.hifiasm.total.[a/p]_ctg.fa.gz` (Hifiasm produces two different files, one with suffix `a_ctg.gfa.gz` and another one with the suffix `p_ctg.gfa.gz`, and I have converted them to fasta previously with gfa2fasta).
 Now, symlink these files to your working directory:

 ```bash